-Students, who believe that they have been treated unfairly or unprofessionally by a faculty or staff member, or that a policy or procedure is unjust or unwise, may submit in writing a formal grievance petition to the dean of the school.
+Students, who believe that they have been treated unfairly or unprofessionally by a faculty or staff member, or that a policy or procedure is unjust or unwise, may submit in writing a formal grievance petition to the dean of the College of Health and Human Services.
 Grievance petitions are reserved for those issues or incidences that warrant formal investigation and full exploration.
 Such petitions should be submitted in a professional manner, consistent with social work norms, values, and ethics.